-When the federal census enumeration was made in 1850, Aaron and Mary shared a home with his widowed father on a farm in Brush Valley, Indiana County, PA.
+When the federal census enumeration was made in 1850, the pair shared a home with his widowed father on a farm in Brush Valley, Indiana County, PA.

 The 1860 U.S. Census shows the family remaining in Brush Valley with the following children under their roof -- Reuban (age 20), Uriah (17), Catherine (12), Louisa (10), Lucinda (8), Elizabeth (4) and Henry (2).
 Their home was just to the west of Mechanicsburg in Brush Valley Township, and they belonged to the Evangelical Church.

 The family was plunged into worry when two of their sons enlisted in the Union Army during the Civil War.
 Son Uriah, with the 6th Pennsylvania Artillery, came home with minor injuries.
 But eldest son Reuben, of the 153rd Pennsylvania Infantry, did not come home at all, having succumbed to wounds suffered at the Battle of Gettysburg.

 Aaron's two farms are depicted in the 1871 Atlas of Indiana Co., Pennsylvania, published by F.W.
 Beers & Co.
 They are west of Mechanicsburg, in proximity to the farm of "U. Younkin."

 Still in Brush Valley in 1880, Aaron and Mary made a home with their son Uriah and his wife Louisa and children.

 Aaron died June 7, 1888 in Brush Valley.
 In its "Brush Valley" section, the Indiana (PA) Progress said that Aaron had been "one of our oldest and most respected citizens...
 His remains were followed to the cemetery by a large concourse of citizens."
 Burial was in Fry Cemetery in Brush Valley.
 His son Uriah was named as administrator of the estate.